amethyst/amethyst/book/src/prefab.md

 instantiate this `PrefabData`.
 Here we want to write to both `Transform` and `GlobalTransform`, because `Transform` won't work without a companion `GlobalTransform`.

-Second, we specify what result the `load_prefab` function returns.
+Second, we specify what result the `add_to_entity` function returns.
 In our case this is unit `()`, for other implementations it could return a `Handle` etc. For an example of this, look at the `TexturePrefab` in the renderer crate.

-Next we defined the `load_prefab` function, which is used to actually instantiate data.
+Next we defined the `add_to_entity` function, which is used to actually instantiate data.
 In our case here, we insert a default `GlobalTransform` and the local `Transform` data on the referenced `Entity`.
 In this scenario we aren't using the third parameter to the function.
 This parameter contains a list of all `Entity`s affected by the `Prefab`, the first entry in the list will be the main `Entity`, and the rest will be the `Entity`s that were created for all the entries in the data list inside the `Prefab`.

-Last of all, we can see that this does not implement `trigger_sub_loading`, which is because there are no secondary assets to load from `Source` here.
+Last of all, we can see that this does not implement `load_sub_assets`, which is because there are no secondary assets to load from `Source` here.

 Let's look at a slightly more complex implementation, the `AssetPrefab`.
 This `PrefabData` is used to